demul/PyQt_tutorial/README.md

 # 1_dark_app.py

+<span style="color:red">WARNING</span>
-WARNING : This Application is Extremely Dangerous and Deep and Dark.
+ : This Application is Extremely Dangerous and Deep and Dark.